Your Role in Invasive Plant Control

 Be especially careful when buying plants and seeds on the internet or by mail order.
 You may unknowingly contribute to the spread of an invasive species from one part of the country to another.
 Although some companies have voluntarily withdrawn known invasives from sale or labeled these species high risk, many have not.

-You can get lists of known invaders from state and federal agencies as well as non-profit groups such as The Nature Conservancy, Native Plant Societies, and Oregon Department of Agriculture (see the links below).
+Find out about invasive plants from our invasive plants poster.
+You also can get lists of known invaders from state and federal agencies as well as non-profit groups such as The Nature Conservancy, Native Plant Societies, and Oregon Department of Agriculture (see the links below).

 Tips For Stopping the Spread of Invasive Plants